 Trying to be everything to everyone is the fastest way to lose the tug of war.
 Small brands are winning by doing one thing exceptionally well.

-Value Anchor: Think about a menu item your brand is known for, what is its “claim to fame.”
+• The Value Anchor: Think about a menu item your brand is known for, what is its “claim to fame.”
 These are generally a brands best item, and their bread and butter with the best margins.
 Consumers know you for this item and will continue to come to you for this item because you can execute it at a high level, consistently.

-Experience Halo: Think of the Halo is the positive glow cast by a brand’s best attributes onto its more affordable items.
-It creates a brand loyalty bias where if a restaurant does one thing exceptionally well, the customer assumes everything is high quality.
-If you are not including your Anchor into your bundled “Deals”, you’re doing it wrong.
+• The Experience Halo: Think of the Halo is the positive glow cast by a brand’s Anchor onto its more affordable items.
+It creates a brand loyalty bias where if a restaurant does one thing exceptionally well, the customer assumes everything around it is high quality.